setiQuest/seti_signal_sim/README.md

 Note, without using SBT, these instructions will not create an uber jar and it's unlikely this will run on a spark cluster (the dependecies must be found on all worker nodes).

-However, for local development this should work.
+However, if you really just want to use Java only, this might work.

-Also, the old way requires that all dependency libraries to be downloaded and installed in the "dependcies" folder.
+Also, the old way requires that all dependency libraries to be downloaded and installed in the "dependencies" folder.
 As of this writing, the java code is only dependent upon the Jackson tools for generating JSON.